 The list of potentially relevant features of criminal behavior is long; the fact that they can occur in multiple combinations means that the list of possible permutations of factors is virtually endless.
 The appropriate relationships among these different factors are exceedingly difficult to establish, for they are often context specific.
-Sentencing courts do not treat the occurrence of a simple bruise identically in all cases, irrespective of whether that bruise occurred in the context of a bank robbery or in the context of a breach of peace.
+Sentencing courts do not treat the occurrence of a simple bruise identically in all cases, irrespective of whether that bruise occurred in the context of a brach of peace.
 This is so, in part, because the risk that such a harm will occur differs depending on the underlying offense with which it is connected; and also because, in part, the relationship between punishment and multiple harms is not simply additive.
 The relation varies depending on how much other harm has occurred.
 Thus, it would not be proper to assign points for each kind of harm and simply add them up, irrespective of context and total amounts.